Seagrass Ecosystem Accounting

 Fragmented distributions.
 Many seagrass meadows occur as patchy or fragmented distributions rather than continuous stands, requiring higher resolution imagery to accurately delineate boundaries.

-Because TG-4.1 focuses primarily on satellite and bathymetric data sources, this circular provides the primary guidance on acoustic survey methods for seagrass mapping.
+Because TG-4.1 focuses primarily on satellite and bathymetric data sources, this circular serves as an introductory GOAP reference for acoustic survey methods for seagrass mapping pending a dedicated acoustic methods circular.
 Section 3.1.3 below describes these methods in the context of the Tier 3 integrated approach.

 3.1.3 Mapping Methods